|

 black base coat.*

-Its exotic beauty will speak for itself.
+Its exotic quality will speak for itself.
 It's considered difficult to

-photograph accurately, and has even been described as "lilac"; in
+photograph accurately, and has sometimes been described as "lilac"; in

 fact, this is one color that has been called "lilac dun" in the past.

-This webmaster likes to use the word " taupe" for this color.
+One might use the description "dark taupe" for this color.

-Here are close-ups of the "Champagne Points" of the Classic
+Here are close-ups of the "Champagne characteristics" of the Classic

 Pictures and names of some other Classic Champagne horses are below.